-Bouvet had operating revenues of NOK 1 132.6 million in 2014, up by 1.8 per cent from the year before.
-A 6.2 per cent increase in the average number of employees compared with 2013 contributed to the growth in operating revenues.
-These earnings were also affected by a 2.8 per cent rise in prices for the group's hourly based services from 2013.
-At the same time, the billing ratio for the group's consultants declined by 3.5 percentage points from 2013.
+Bouvet had operating revenues of NOK 1 232.5 million in 2015, up by 8.8 per cent from the year before.
+A 6.1 per cent increase in the average number of employees compared with 2014 contributed to the growth in operating revenues.
+These earnings were also affected by a 1.6 per cent rise in prices for the group's hourly based services from the year before.
+The billing ratio for the group's consultants was unchanged from 2014.

-Bouvet uses the services of external consultants in those cases where it lacks the capacity to meet demand with its own personnel or where the client requires leading-edge expertise outside the company's own priority areas.
-The sub-consultant share of total revenues was 10.1 per cent, down from 14.3 per cent in 2013.
+Bouvet uses the services of external consultants in cases where it lacks the capacity to meet demand with its own personnel or where the client requires leading-edge expertise outside the company's own priority areas.
+The sub-consultant share of total revenues was 9.8 per cent, down from 10.1 per cent in 2014.